 6. Bake at 400 degrees F for about 20 minutes.

-• Serve with black currant jam and whipped cream.
+• Serve with Black Currant Premium Full Berry Spread and whipped cream.

-• You may also add a few black currants to the dough together with some pieces of good white chocolate.
+• You may also add a few black currant berries to the dough together with some pieces of good white chocolate.

 • 1 1/2 lb (2 cups) fresh or frozen (and thawed) black currants, washed and stemmed.